ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 Aggregation is one of the most important features of a column-oriented DBMS, and thus it’s implementation is one of the most heavily optimized parts of ClickHouse.
 By default, aggregation is done in memory using a hash-table.
 It has 40+ specializations that are chosen automatically depending on “grouping key” data types.

+### GROUP BY Optimization Depending on Table Sorting Key {#aggregation-in-order}

+If a table is sorted by some key, and `GROUP BY` expression contains at least prefix of sorting key or injective functions, the in-between result of aggreagtion can be finalized and sent to client when a new key is read from table.
+This behaviour is switched on with the [optimize_aggregation_in_order](../../../operations/settings/settings.md#optimize_aggregation_in_order) setting.

 ### GROUP BY in External Memory {#select-group-by-in-external-memory}

 You can enable dumping temporary data to the disk to restrict memory usage during `GROUP BY`.